shortlab/geminio-old/README.md

-# Geminio - A MOOSE-based cluster dynamics coede
+# Geminio - A MOOSE-based cluster dynamics code

 This snapshot uses the following software revisions to work.
 Please use these specific versions when trying to reproduce the results in this study: